7UKECREAT0R/MCCompiled/Tutorials/3fFunctions.md

   time += 1
 }
 ```
 This function will be run every tick, without needing repeating command blocks.
 Note the underscore is present to denote that this method is unstable and is known for executing your function before the world is loaded, which can lead to unexpected behavior or even crashing.
-Another note is that if the function is called again before its previous delay is up, it will simply reset the delay back and begin counting again, not executing the original call.

 ### `delay(ticks)`
 ```
 function clearlag {
-  print [color: BOLD]Clearing lag in 5 seconds...! clearlag_next()
+  print [color: BOLD]Clearing lag in 5 seconds... clearlag_next()
 }
 function delay(100) clearlag_next {